One is none. Two is one.

 Why did their water pipes burst when none the houses on the other side of the street did?

-Now for my personal prepper failure.
+Now for my personal prepper failures.

 I never built a “cover” to protect my genset during a rain.